iyowasay/Curved_lane_tracking/README.md

 ### Camera Calibration

 The transformation from 3D object to 2D image plane isn't perfect, due to the distortion from lenses and different camera configurations.
-Therefore, camera calibration is necessary in order to obtain actual object data.
+Therefore, camera calibration is necessary in order to obtain actual object information.
 Most common target for camera calibration is chessboard.

 1. Load all the pictures of the chessboard taken by the same camera(preferably from different angles).
 2. Define two lists for image points(2D) and object points(3D).
 The object points are the (x, y, z) coordinates of the chessboard corners in the world, which should be the same for all images.
 Here we assume that the all the points on the chessboard lie in x, y plane hence z = 0.
-3. For each image, turn into grayscale and run `cv2.findChessboardCorners()` to get the corners.
+3. For each image, turn it into grayscale and run `cv2.findChessboardCorners()` to get the corners.
 4. If the corners are found, store them in the list of image points.
 5. Pass these two lists into `cv2.calibrateCamera()` and get the intended coefficients.